Walter Burley

 Walter Burley (or Burleigh; c.
 1275 – 1344/45) was an English scholastic philosopher and logician with at least 50 works attributed to him.
 He studied under Thomas Wilton and received his Master of Arts degree in 1301, and was a fellow of Merton College, Oxford until about 1310.
 He then spent sixteen years in Paris, becoming a fellow of the Sorbonne by 1324, before spending 17 years as a clerical courtier in England and Avignon.
 Burley disagreed with William of Ockham on a number of points concerning logic and natural philosophy.
-He was known as the Doctor Planus and Perspicuus.
+He was known as the Doctor Planus et Perspicuus.

 Early life

 Burley was born in 1274 or 1275, possibly in Burley-in-Wharfedale, Yorkshire, or in Burley near Leeds.
 Little is known of his early life.
 He was made rector of Welbury in Yorkshire in 1309, probably through the influence of Sir John de Lisle, a friend of William Greenfield.
 As throughout his career, he did not act as rector, employing a substitute and using the income from the living to finance his study in Paris, where he completed his lectures on Peter Lombard's Sentences, and probably encountered the work of his contemporary William of Ockham.
 Burley's commentary on the Sentences has not survived.